JaehoonYoo-byeolla/lowdtop/content/Heegaard Floer Homology/Heegaard Floer Homology.md

 ---

 # What is HF?
-Nowdays, *Heegaard Floer Homology(HF)* is really powerful tool for the low-dimensional topology especially for 3-dimesion.
+Nowdays, *Heegaard Floer Homology(HF)* is really powerful tool for the low-dimensional topology especially for dimesion 3 and 4 .
 In brief, Heegaard Floer homology is a categorification of [[Alexander polynomial]].

 # Knot Theory Apsect
 In knot theory, Heegaard Floer Homology  really important tool.
 At least, HF can distuing the knots and links.
 By [Lickorish-Wallace Theorem](https://en.wikipedia.org/wiki/Lickorish%E2%80%93Wallace_theorem), 3-manifolds can be constructed by the [[Dehn surgery]] which  In special it detects unknot.